Energean: Legal issues

 In November 2019, Energean was sued at the Tel Aviv District Court for NIS 603 million by Tsabar Gas and Oil.
 The lawsuit claimed that Energean had acted in breach of contract and had deprived Tsabar of its rightful share to the Karish and Tanin fields.
 In response, Energean denied the claims and asserted that it was the sole owner of the rights to the Karish and Tanin gas fields and that it had acted in complete transparency.
 On 25 November 2019, Tsabar sent a strongly worded letter to Natural Resources Administration Director and Petroleum Commissioner Yossi Wurzburger in which it complained of allegedly inappropriate conduct by Energean that included Energean's alleged physical refusal to accept a delivery of documents from a messenger informing it of the lawsuit.
-Energean responded: "We totally dismiss all the claims brought on behalf of Mr. Steinmetz and the Tsabar Group, which are unfounded and slanderous and totally lacking in any truth.
-Energean is the owner of the rights in the Karish and Tanin fields, which it has bought legally with the approval of the government of Israel, and operates in full transparency and in compliance with the full provisions of the law throughout the whole process.
-Tsabar and Mr. Steinmetz are now trying to benefit at the expense of the successful development of the Karish project with this groundless and refuted lawsuit".
+Energean responded, disputing the claims.